 Maharashtra has a very important and prominent history of Shahiri, a traditional art form originating in the 18th century.
-It is derived from an art form called “Tamasha” which is entertainment for upper castes and is performed by Dalit men and women, primarily from Mahar, Matang, and Mang communities.
-Because it was a caste-based occupation of performing for entertainment of dominant castes, it follows that it is very exploitative in nature.
+It is derived from an art form called “Tamasha” which is entertainment for upper castes and is performed by Dalit men and women, primarily from Mahar, Matang and Mang communities.
+Because it was a caste-based occupation of performing for entertainment of upper castes, it is exploitative in nature.

 Folk Art to Resistance

-Jalsa was created using folk music in a very simple way in the dialect of the common people, so this was Mahatma Phule’s valuable contribution to the revolutionary movement.
+Jalsa was created using folk music in a simple manner in the dialect of the common people.
 During this period, many Shahirs made sincere efforts to spread Dalit unity and social rights through their simple yet forceful dialects.
 Dr. Babasaheb Ambedkar once gave a speech on the same stage as Lokshahir Bhimrao Kardak, after his Shahiri Jalsa.
 In that speech, he said, “A single song from a shahir is worth ten of my speeches.”
-A Shahir works among the people and through the medium of songs, poems, and street plays for making people aware of their own enslavement.
+A Shahir had a huge impact and used popular medium of songs, poems, and street plays for making people aware of their own enslavement.

 Ambedkari Shahiri Jalsas started in 1927, where poets used a combination of Gan Gavlan to bring Ambedkarite thought to the fore.

-Shahirs talk about caste discrimination and Brahminism, they talk about Shivaji Maharaj and Mahatma Phule’s thoughts.
-They also talk about how Babasaheb fought against casteism and spread the awareness in the masses about the messages that Babasaheb wanted to convey to them.
+Shahirs talk about caste discrimination and Brahminism, they talk about Shivaji Maharaj and Jotirao Phule’s thoughts.
+They also talk about how Dr. Ambedkar fought against casteism and spread the awareness in the masses about the messages that Babasaheb wanted to convey to them.

 One of the songs written by Shahir Sheetal Sathe,

 maychya khandyavar ali